-Best Crankbait Rod under $150: The Mojo Bass rods are popular species specific rods from St. Croix.
+Best Cheap Crankbait Rod: The Mojo Bass rods are popular species specific rods from St. Croix.
 They sort of started the trend towards building special rods for specific techniques.
 It really does help anglers looking for a new rod to see what type of lures it will work best with.
 The 3 cranking rods follow this model.
 I own two of these rods, and they have been great for improving my crankbait game.

 Target Cranker (MJGC610MM): At 6’-10” this is the shortest, and best rod for squarebill crankbaits.
 I use this rod for throwing KVD1.5 and KVD2.5 squarebills along wood and rip rap banks, as well as over shallow brushpiles.